by Namit Arora

 Except in failed States, most people may find it harder to trust this new intermediary with their money—the intermediary of a decentralized consensus algorithm in an unregulated blockchain, beneath a volatile currency, with few safeguards or corrective recourse, and painfully slow and unaccountable governance—than the named and regulated intermediaries they already trust and use today: banks, credit cards, PayPal, WeChat, all of which, unlike cryptocurrency networks, also provide a toll-free number for complaints; protection against loss, fraud, and user error; and transaction reversal.
 Moreover, behind the illusion of decentralized apolitical money lurks centralization by other means—as in mining, exchanges, leadership, new middlemen, infrastructure, etc.—and crypto projects continue to be very much in the grip of all-too-human and unreliable market makers.

 Add to this the unavoidable and deeply unappealing trade-offs that cryptocurrencies require in nearly all aspects of their functioning.
 They can fully realize only two out of their three primary goals: decentralization, security, scalability.
 Choosing decentralization makes them inherently slower, more expensive, less scalable, with worse user experiences and uncertain governance.
 A necessary trade-off, writes crypto expert Adam Ludwin, ‘This won’t fundamentally change with bigger blocks, lightning networks, sharding, forks, self-amending ledgers, or any other technical solutions.’
-Their code may be open source but it can be hacked, 51 percent attacks remain a major threat, and crypto assets are often lost or stolen, forever.
-It’s hard to imagine crypto exchanges ever offering what consumers now take for granted, such as this security assurance from a fiat brokerage firm: ‘Schwab will cover 100% of any losses in any of your Schwab accounts due to unauthorized activity.’
+Furthermore, their code may be open source but it can be hacked, 51 percent attacks remain a major threat, and crypto assets are often lost or stolen, forever.
+Due to the very nature of crypto, it’s hard to imagine crypto exchanges ever offering what consumers now take for granted, such as this security assurance from a fiat brokerage firm: ‘Schwab will cover 100% of any losses in any of your Schwab accounts due to unauthorized activity.’
 Integral to the design of cryptocurrencies are so many disadvantages—and so few advantages—that only those mainly interested in censorship resistance (or, say, need to solve the double spending problem) are likely to embrace apps built on them.
 No wonder crypto adoption remains very low—there is no killer app yet—and while this could change in the future, it’s not a given.

-Or take decentralization, an idea with merit but one that has become a silly mantra in cryptoland, as if it were always superior to centralized alternatives (feudalism, casteism, racism, slavery, and patriarchy are all instances of decentralized oppression, now being disrupted by centralized Constitutions, Human Rights, and Law).
+Or take decentralization, an idea with merit but one that has become a silly mantra in cryptoland, as if it were always and ipso facto superior to centralized alternatives (recall that feudalism, casteism, racism, slavery, and patriarchy are all instances of decentralized oppression, now being disrupted by centralized Constitutions, Human Rights, and Law).
 With no evidence at hand, the orthodox even speak of an imminent wave of decentralized innovative businesses on the blockchain, but won’t they be eaten alive by nimbler actively-managed centralized competitors?
 There are exactly zero decentralized businesses in Silicon Valley, long obsessed with organizational efficiency, though they’ve long had the means to decentralize their own governance.
 Could it be that inappropriate decentralization impedes competitive innovation and business success?

 Instructive here is the failure of the original purpose of bitcoin, the best known cryptocurrency on blockchain.
 For very good reasons, bitcoin is little used as currency now (especially as a means of exchange), and is used more as ‘digital gold’.
 With 80 percent of the 21 million bitcoins already mined, the gini index of bitcoinlandia may be worse than that of every single country in the world.
 Pause to think about this.
 Bitcoin was meant to be a decentralized currency for everyday use by ordinary people, possibly replacing fiat currencies.
 However, just 4 percent of bitcoin addresses own 96 percent of all bitcoin while the richest one thousand people own 40 percent; furthermore, ‘the poorest 70 percent of bitcoin owners own less than 1.7 percent of all bitcoin [versus around 9 percent of all dollars in the US]’.
 This distribution of wealth and power is reminiscent of feudal times, turning bitcoin’s apparent nirvana of decentralization into a parody and dystopia.
 Bitcoin is akin to a land grab where the early ones gain disproportionately and, without moving a finger, keep getting richer as demand for bitcoin surges but supply does not (by design).
 Are crypto bros agitating about this obscene new centralization of power?
 Instead, they cheer bitcoin price rises, even as they, bless their hearts, earnestly tweet about how crypto will save rural Africa by bringing banking to the unbanked, never mind that this can already be done perfectly well with fiat—lack of will, not tech, is once again the more common and far bigger hurdle.